-The set, first released in 1957, has been certified as having sold 10 million copies according to the Recording Industry Association of America (RIAA).
+The set has been certified as having sold 10 million copies according to the Recording Industry Association of America (RIAA).

-Billboard has compiled a list of the top 10 selling Christmas albums, using both RIAA certification information and actual point-of-sale data from Nielsen SoundScan.
-For albums released before SoundScan started in 1991, we used their RIAA certification to determine sales.
+Billboard has compiled a list of the top 10 selling Christmas albums, using both RIAA certification information and actual point-of-sale data from Nielsen Music.
+For albums released before SoundScan started collecting data in 1991, we used their RIAA certification to determine sales.

-Mannheim's simply titled "Christmas" album was released in 1984, while its "A Fresh Aire Christmas" bowed in 1988.
-The instrumental group has been wildly successful with its various Christmas albums, having earned six No. 1s on Billboard's Holiday Albums chart through the years.
+Mannheim's first holiday album, the simply titled Christmas, was released in 1984, and the act has followed it with numerous successful Christmas efforts.
+The instrumental group has earned six No. 1s on Billboard's Top Holiday Albums chart through the years.

 Carey and Dion's albums were released in 1994 and 1998, respectively.
 Carey's title carries the inescapable new holiday classic "All I Want For Christmas Is You," which has sold more downloads than any other holiday song ever (2.6 million).

 As for Streisand, her collection was first issued in 1967, and it was last certified -- for 5 million in sales -- in May of 1999.
 Since that time, it has sold an additional 370,000.
 Thus, we can estimate the album's total to be around 5.37 million, if we blend RIAA and Nielsen data.